 1. Launch Illustrator.

 2. Using File > Open, hold down Command + Option + Shift (Mac), or Ctrl + Alt + Shift (Windows), and click Open.
-Do not use Recent files (Mac) or double click the file to open.
+Do not use Recent files or double-click the file to open.
 You want the full Open dialog.

 3. Your file will be blank.
 Close the file without saving or altering.

-4. Go back to your directory.
-You will now have a second file with an underscore at the beginning of the filename. (myfile.ai vs. _myfile.ai).
+4. Go back to your un-openable.
+You will now see a second file has suddenly appeared, with an underscore at the beginning of the filename. (myfile.ai vs. _myfile.ai).

 5. Open your recovered file in a plain text editor and search for something unique in the offending command message.
 I searched for the word “sugar”.
+This was a new TrueType font I had downloaded that day.
+I already knew it wasn’t what I would classify as a quality font, but it had a look I needed.
+(I also knew that third-party Truetype fonts can be problematic on Macs.
+I’ve had problems with them in the past.)
 I was able to find the exact line that matched the message.
-Delete it.
-Save the file and close.

 A word about finding the correct offending command